 - d.
 A "significant and immediate risk to the health, safety, or property of others created by the resident": - i.
 Needs to be described with particularity; - ii.
-Cannot be established merely based on resident's health condition or disability; - iii.
-Excludes the situation, in which a resident who may have been exposed to, or contracted, COVID-19 or is following Dept. of Health guidelines regarding isolation or quarantine; and - iv.
+As it relates to "significant and immediate" risk to the health and safety of others, includes any behavior by a resident which is imminently hazardous to the physical safety of other persons on the premises (RCW 59.18.130(8)(a)); - Cannot be established merely based on resident's health condition or disability; - iv.
+Excludes the situation in which a resident who may have been exposed to, or contracted, COVID-19 or is following Department of Health guidelines regarding isolation or quarantine; and - v.
 Excludes circumstances that are not urgent in nature, such as conditions that were known or knowable to the landlord pre-COVID-19 but regarding which the landlord previously took no action. - e.
 Violators may be subject to criminal charges for a gross misdemeanor. - f.
 Landlords and tenants are expected to communicate in good faith with one another, and to work together on the timing and terms of payment and repayment solutions.
-NEW: Governor encourages landlords and tenants to avail themselves of the services offered at existing dispute resolution centers to come to agreement on payment and repayment solutions.
+The Governor encourages landlords and tenants to avail themselves of the services offered at existing dispute resolution centers to come to agreement on payment and repayment solutions. - g.
+The prohibitions in this order do not apply to operators of long-term care facilities licensed or certified by the Department of Social and Health Services, so that they are not prevented from transferring or discharging residents for health or safety reasons, or a change in payer source that the facility is unable to accept, in accordance with the laws that apply to those facilities.
+Additionally, the above prohibition against increasing, or threatening to increase, the rate of rent for any dwelling does not apply to customary changes in the charges for cost of care (such as charges for personal care, utilities, and other reasonable and customary operating expenses), or reasonable charges related to COVID-19 (such as the costs of personal protective equipment and testing), as long as these charges or fees are outlined in the long-term care facility's notice of services and are applied in accordance with the laws and rules that apply to those facilities.